Beach fashion’s shift toward skimpier styles is, in many ways, a return to swimwear’s roots.

 From Simple to Complex

-In Ancient Rome, the wives and daughters of patricians bathed in light swimming togas made from a semicircular piece of thin fabric wrapped around the body with a neck opening.
+In Ancient Rome, the wives and daughters of patricians bathed in light bathing togas made from a semicircular piece of thin fabric wrapped around the body with a neck opening.
 The emergence of specialized swimwear among ancient Romans was linked to the development of water sports.
 The Sicilian Villa Romana del Casale features a mosaic from 300 B.C. depicting people in outfits resembling bikinis.

 A Roman woman in an “ancient bikini.”
 Mosaic at Villa Romana del Casale, 4th century A.D.